I Am the Night—Color Me Black

 "I Am the Night—Color Me Black" is episode 146 of the American television anthology series The Twilight Zone.
 It originally aired on March 27, 1964 on CBS.

 Opening narration

 Plot

 Sheriff Koch cannot sleep the night before the execution of a man, as he feels conflicted about the situation.
-His wife Ella (Eve McVeagh) is no comfort as she snarls, "What time do they string him up; you know what I mean...what time does he get hung?"
+His wife Ella is no comfort as she snarls, "What time do they string him up; you know what I mean...what time does he get hung?"
 Her attitude represents the hateful sentiment of the town that looks forward to the fate of Jagger, a man who is to be hanged after being wrongfully convicted of killing a bigot; he claims self defense, and is unrepentant about the killing.
 On the day of his execution, the sun does not rise in the morning, and it seems that this is the only place in the world where this is true.